joao-osilva/gensphere-demo/gen-pod-sdk/README.md

 ## Contributing

-Contributions to gen-sdk are welcome!
+Contributions to gen-pod-sdk are welcome!
 Please feel free to submit a Pull Request.

 ## License